 Prepare veggies.
 When water boils, add potatoes and cook just until soft, but still firm.
 Remove from water and set aside.
 While potatoes cook, make sauce

 Combine all the ingredients in a food processor or blender, and process for 30 seconds.
 Scrape down the sides rubber spatula, and process for 30 seconds longer.
 If needed, thin with a little olive oil.
 Store in an airtight container in the refrigerator for up to 1 week.

 Make sure grill is clean and wipe with coconut oil or spray.
 Preheat grill to 425 degrees.

 Place prepared onions into a large bowl, drizzle lightly with olive oil and toss with a little salt and pepper.
-Pour onions into grill pan.
+Pour onions into grill pan, set aside.
 In same bowl used to prepare onions, add boiled potatoes, corn, and squash.
 Drizzle with olive oil, sprinkle with sea salt and pepper.
 Set aside.

 Place grill pan with onions on heated grill.
 Close lid.
 Cook for five minutes, stirring occasionally.

 Remove breasts from brine, pat dry with paper towels.